Find Affordable College Courses

 About 33% of the students majoring in journalism at the school are women while 67% are male.

-With a ranking of #9, Luzerne County Community College did quite well on this year’s most popular schools for journalism students working on their associate degree.
-Luzerne County Community College is a small public school located in the large suburb of Nanticoke.
+Luzerne County Community College came in at #9 in this year’s edition of the Most Popular Journalism Associate Degree Schools in the Middle Atlantic Region ranking.
+Luzerne County Community College is a small public school located in the suburb of Nanticoke.

 About 33% of the students majoring in journalism at the school are women while 67% are male.